samd-systems/palo-alto-labs/RIP-Authentication-on-Palo-Alto-NGFW/README.md

 ![Validation](validation-2.png)

-# RIP Authentication on Palo Alto NGFW
+# Lab – RIP Authentication on Palo Alto NGFW

 ## Overview
-This lab demonstrates the use of authentication in the RIP dynamic routing protocol to protect routing updates exchanged between a Palo Alto Networks firewall and Cisco routers.
-The focus is on preventing unauthorized route injection and confirming that only authenticated RIP updates are accepted within a shared routing domain.
+This lab demonstrates the security risk of unauthenticated RIP updates on a shared broadcast network and confirms how RIP authentication protects routing updates exchanged between a Palo Alto Networks firewall and Cisco routers.
+The focus is on observable routing behavior before and after authentication enforcement.

-This lab is documented as a validated engineering case note rather than a step-by-step configuration walkthrough.
+This lab is documented as a validated engineering case note rather than a configuration walkthrough.

----

 ## Lab Objectives
-- Enable RIP authentication between a Palo Alto firewall and Cisco routers
+- Validate that unauthenticated RIP updates are accepted by any participant on a shared routing segment
-- Establish secure RIP adjacencies using authenticated updates
+- Confirm that authenticated RIP updates are accepted only by trusted peers
-- Validate routing behavior with authentication enabled
-- Observe protocol behavior when unauthenticated updates are present
+- Verify that unauthorized routing updates are rejected after authentication enforcement

----

 ## Topology Summary
-The topology consists of Cisco routers and a Palo Alto Networks firewall exchanging RIP updates on a shared broadcast network.
-An additional device on the same segment is used to demonstrate the risk of unauthenticated routing updates and to validate enforcement of RIP authentication.
+The topology consists of Cisco routers and a Palo Alto Networks firewall exchanging RIP updates on a shared Layer-2 broadcast network.
+An additional unauthorized device is present on the same segment to validate routing behavior before and after authentication enforcement.

----

 ## Configuration Summary
-- RIP authentication enabled on the Palo Alto firewall
+- RIP enabled on participating routing devices
-- Matching authentication configured on Cisco routers
-- RIP updates restricted to authenticated peers
+- Authentication applied to RIP exchanges between trusted peers
-- Loopback networks advertised to validate authenticated route exchange

-*(Detailed configuration steps are intentionally omitted to emphasize protocol behavior and validation outcomes.)*

----
+- Routing advertisements scoped to authenticated neighbors (Configuration details intentionally omitted; focus is on behavior and validation.)

 ## Validation and Results

+### Behavior Without the Control
-- RIP updates without authentication were observable on the network prior to enforcement
+- RIP updates observed in clear text on the broadcast segment
+- Unauthorized device successfully received and installed RIP-learned routes

+### Behavior With the Control
-- After enabling authentication, RIP updates included authentication information
+- RIP updates observed containing authentication information
-- Only authenticated RIP responses were accepted by participating devices
-- Unauthorized or unauthenticated routing updates were effectively rejected

----
+- Unauthorized device continued to receive RIP packets but failed to install routes
+- Trusted peers maintained stable routing adjacencies

 ## Key Takeaways
+- Unauthenticated RIP presents a clear control-plane security risk
-- Dynamic routing protocols require authentication to prevent route injection
+- RIP authentication effectively restricts routing updates to trusted peers
-- Palo Alto firewalls support authenticated RIP exchanges in multi-vendor environments
-- Packet-level inspection is an effective method for validating routing security controls
-- Security validation should confirm both acceptance of valid updates and rejection of invalid ones

----
+- Packet-level validation provides authoritative confirmation of routing behavior

 ## Lab Environment
 - Palo Alto Networks NGFW (VM-Series)
 - Cisco IOS routers
 - EVE-NG virtual lab platform
-- Wireshark (packet capture and protocol analysis)

----

-### ✅ Status
+## Status
 Validated and complete.